mammasmias/ARTn-Plugin/README.md

 - `fpara_convcrit`: Value is real, by default is `5e-3`.
 The unit is eV/Angstrom.
 Initial force convergence criteria.
 Used for the parallel relaxation.
 - `eigval_thr`: Is a real value, by default is `-0.01` Ry/Angs^2.
 Threshold for the Hessian eigen value obtain by Lanczos algorithm to start to converge to.
 The eigen value relative to the saddle point should be negative.
 - `relax_thr`: Is a real value, by default is `0.01`.
 Energy Threshold at the saddle point to start relaxation to adjacent minima.
-- `push_step_size`: Is a real value, by default is `3.0`.
+- `push_step_size`: Is a real value, by default is `0.3`.
 The unit is in Angstrom.
-Step size of inital push.
+Step size of the inital push (note: the step size is limited by the engine)
 - `dlanc`: Is a real value, by default is `1e-2`.
 The unit is in Angstrom.
 Step size in the lanczos algorithm.
 - `eigen_step_size`:  Is a real value, by default is `0.2`.
 The unit is in Angstrom.
-Step size for a step with the lanczos eigenvector.
+Step size for a step with the lanczos eigenvector (note: the step size is limited by the engine).